mmowers/superpivot/README.md

 the Update button to apply the filters
 * Update: This is only used for updating the charts once filters have been changed
 * Plot adjustments: Make additional modifications to the chart size, x-axis/y-axis limits and scale, etc.

-## Viewing data from other csvs
-Simply put your data into csv/data.csv.
-Make sure that there are column headers for each column and no row labels.

 ## Bokeh
 This tool uses bokeh, built on python: